This follows a cool and unsettled week, with showery conditions currently dominating much of the country.

 Unsettled conditions continue

-An unsettled regime will persist across the UK for much of the week, bringing a mix of brighter intervals and frequent showers on Tuesday and Wednesday.
+An unsettled regime will continue across the UK for much of the rest of the week, bringing a mix of brighter intervals and frequent showers on Wednesday.
 Some of these are expected to be heavy at times, with a chance of hail and thunder in places, whilst more widespread wet and windy weather is likely on Thursday.

 Temperatures will remain below average overall, although the strength of the June sunshine between showers may provide a short-term boost, making conditions feel pleasant in more sheltered areas.